-- (16) Project-based Remaining Items (RIs) include the Disposition of Completed Projects, Flood Plain Management Services, Planning Assistance to States and Tribal Partnership Program (TPP) within the Investigations account; and Beneficial Use of Dredged Material Pilot Program, all sections included in CAP and TPP within the Construction account; and Sustainable Rivers Program within the Operations and Maintenance account. - (17) For additional terms and acronym definitions, refer to the PDBP Manual, EM 5-1-11. - b.
+- (16) Project-based Remaining Items (RIs) include the Disposition of Completed Projects, Flood Plain Management Services, Planning Assistance to States and Tribal Partnership Program (TPP) within the Investigations (I) account; Beneficial Use of Dredged Material Pilot Program, all sections included in CAP and TPP within the account; and Sustainable Rivers Program within the Operations and Maintenance (O&M) account. - (17) For additional terms and acronym definitions, refer to the PDBP Manual, EM 5-1-11. - b.
 Project Groups.
 The following Project Group codes will be used to designate the "Project Group" field in PROMIS.
 Projects will move between groups based on their funding status.
-The project group must be verified on each project prior to the HQ Capture Event to ensure the appropriate grouping is assigned based on the project status and so the project is rated in the appropriate metrics.
+The project group must be verified on each project prior to the HQ Benchmark Event to ensure the appropriate grouping is assigned based on the project status and so the project is rated in the appropriate metrics.
 The applicability of processes described in Appendix A-1 and metrics described in Appendix A-2 will be based upon these groupings. - (1) Project Group 1: Funded to Completion Project Project has been funded the total remaining cost to complete the project phase (Feasibility, PED, or Construction).
 This does not include projects in the O&M phase.
-This would include, but is not limited to most BBA18, recent Disaster Supplemental projects in I & C, as well as some IIJA and "Last Year" (LY) funded projects via Regular appropriations.
-Project-based RIs could also be included and should apply to phases as appropriate. - (2) Incrementally Funded Project - - (a) Project Group 2a: A feasibility, PED, construction Project, including Project-based RIs, that has been funded in the last 3 years as part of the of the President's Budget or Work Plan, receiving funds less than or equal to the Fiscal Year capability expressed in the budget cycle.
+This would include, but is not limited to most BBA18, recent Disaster Supplemental projects in I & C, as well as some BIL (formerly known as IIJA) and "Last Year" (LY) funded projects via Regular appropriations.
+Project-based RIs could also be included and should apply to phases as appropriate. - (2) Incrementally Funded Project - - (a) Project Group 2a: A Feasibility, PED, Construction Project, including Project-based RIs, that has been funded in the last 3 years as part of the of the President's Budget or Work Plan, receiving funds less than or equal to the Fiscal Year capability expressed in the budget cycle.
 The project has available funding on hand to progress to the next deliverable. - (b) Project Group 2b: Common O&M work on an Operation & Maintenance Project and Specific Work Inspections. - (c) Project Group 2c: Specific Work Not Commonly Performed (SWNCP) and Specific Work Dredging on an Operation & Maintenance Project.
-This may also include Common O&M activities within the project. - (d) Project Group 2d: Any project, including Project-based RIs, that has been funded an amount greater than the stated FY capability (a.k.a.
-Advanced Funded), but there is a remaining balance needed to complete the project, phase, or activity.
+This may also include Common O&M activities within the project.

-- (3) Project Group 3: Provisional Project Project has previously received Federal funds in the current phase (a.k.a. not a new start) but has not been funded in the last 3 fiscal years or does not have enough funding to progress to the next major deliverable.
+- (d) Project Group 2d: Any project, including Project-based RIs, that has been funded an amount greater than the stated FY capability (for example, Advanced Funded), but there is a remaining balance needed to complete the project, phase, or activity. - (3) Project Group 3: Provisional Project Project has previously received Federal funds in the current phase (for example, not a new start) but has not been funded in the last 3 fiscal years or does not have enough funding to progress to the next major deliverable.
 The project typically expresses annual capability. - (4) Project Group 4: New Investment Project Project is authorized but requires a new start designation or new investment decision.
 The project has completed all activities of the prior funded phase (if applicable) and is awaiting funding to progress to the next phase.
-The project typically expresses annual capability. - (5) Project Group 5: Non-Project Activities Activities that do not meet the definition of a project in ER 5-1-11.
+The project typically expresses annual capability. - (5) Other Project Types - - (a) Project Group 5a: All Other Project-based Remaining Items (RIs) activities, excluding Dam Safety and CAP. - (b) Project Group 5b: Non-Project Activities Activities that do not meet the definition of a project in ER 5-1-11.
 They exist in the system to fund discrete tasks supporting an overarching program.
 This would include, but is not limited to, all non-project-based RI activities, Regulatory, and Expenses.